Friends, Now

 After I hung up from that call, I cried.

-Instead, I emailed a good friend who I had been sharing my wife’s updates with, and later, reading her response to this particular update, I cried some more.
+Instead, I emailed a good friend with whom I had been sharing my wife’s updates, and later, reading her response to this particular update, I cried some more.

 She fell that first morning back home and ended up in the hospital again.
-I tried to lessen the impact of her fall but was not successful.
+I tried to lessen the impact of her fall, but was unsuccessful.
 After a few days at the acute care hospital, she was transferred to a rehab hospital.
-The plan now was to get her strong enough that she could maneuverer around the house with minimal risk to herself.
+The plan now was to get her strong enough to maneuver around the house with minimal risk to herself.
 And just maybe her cancer doctor had a plan to check into possible lymphoma in her brain.

-She worked at doing her rehab for a while and seemed to be in better spirits.
+She worked on her rehab for a while and seemed to be in better spirits.
 But the pulmonary embolism was impacting her blood oxygen levels and making her heart race to unsustainable levels.
-On top of that, the lymph nodes in her neck were getting larger.
+On top of that, her neck lymph nodes were getting larger.

 And the amount of time she was lucid was diminishing daily.

-In those times she was lucid enough to recognize me and talk briefly, she told me she was sorry I had to do so much now, and that she couldn’t help me anymore.
+At that time, she was lucid enough to recognize me and talk briefly; she told me she was sorry I had to do so much now and that she couldn’t help me anymore.
 I held her hand and tried to smile as I told her not to worry, that I would be OK.
 I saw recognition in her eyes that she understood what I was saying.
 I hoped that I would have more time to get into this, but she was already dropping back into that less aware state.
-Maybe later . . .
-Later came around 2 am the next morning.
+Maybe later… Later came around 2 am the next morning.

 She was gone.